 Since $x \neq h^i$, we necessarily have $\{a,b\} \neq \{h^j, h^k\}$.
 Without loss of generality, suppose $a \notin \{h^j, h^k\}$.
-Spoiler now picks up the pebble on $g^i$ and places it on $g^j$ instead.
-Because of the implicit pebble mapping $M(g^j, g^k) \mapsto M(a,b)$, Duplicator must respond by placing the pebble on $a$ or Spoiler can win by \Lem{CountFreePebbleGame}(b).
-At this point, Spoiler can reuse the implicit pebble on $M(g^j, g^k)$ and the pebble on $g^i$, and we are now in a situation where $g \mapsto h$ and $g^j \mapsto a \neq h^j$ are pebbled, and $j$ has at most half as many 1s in its binary expansion as $i$ did.
+Spoiler now picks up the pebble on $g^i$ and places it on $g^j$ instead (since $g^j$ is already pebbled, Spoiler could in fact reuse this pebble in the next round of the strategy, but as we don't need to be that efficient for our result, we just have Spoiler put it somewhere we know can't hurt).
+We are now in a situation where $g \mapsto h$ and $g^j \mapsto a \neq h^j$ are pebbled, and $j$ has at most half as many 1s in its binary expansion as $i$ did.
 (So there are only two pebbles that can't be re-used, which is precisely the number we started with.)
 The cost to get here was $O(1)$ rounds and $1$ additional pebble, which can be reused as the argument is iterated.

 After that has been iterated $\log \log i$ times, we come to the case where $i$ is a power of 2.
 We will show how to reduce to a case where $\log_2 i$ has been cut in half.
 Write $i=jk$ with $jk$ powers of $2$ such that $\log_2 j, \log_2 k \leq \lceil \frac{\log_2 i}{2}\rceil$ (if $i=2^z$, let $j=2^{\lceil z/2 \rceil}, k=2^{z-\lceil z/2 \rceil}$).
 Note that we have $g^i = (g^j)^k$.
 Spoiler now pebbles $g^j$, and Duplicator responds by pebbling some $a$.
 If $a \neq h^j$, then Spoiler can re-use the pebble from $g^i$, and we now have $g \mapsto h, g^j \mapsto a \neq h^j$ pebbled with $\log_2 j \leq \lceil (1/2)\log_2 i \rceil$.
 This took $O(1)$ rounds and no non-reusable pebbles.
 On the other hand, if $a = h^j$, then we have $a^k = h^{jk} = h^i \neq x$.
 Spoiler may now reuse the pebble on $g \mapsto h$, and we are now in a situation where $g^j \mapsto a$ and $(g^j)^k \mapsto x \neq a^k$, just as we started, and with $\log_2 k \leq \lceil(1/2) \log_2 i \rceil$.
 As in the other case, this took $O(1)$ rounds and no non-reusable pebbles.
 This completes the proof. \end{proof}